pioj/ImageLevel/README.md

 You could also remove the empty-tile mask, in order to include background tiles, but I don't recommend my tool for this purpose.
 The ideal thing is to have as few GO's as possible...

+Convert to native Tilemap *(Unity2D)* structure, so you end with a single GameObject per level.
+I've removed this planned feature because it creates more garbage in your project.

+A 9-Slice feature would replace this last one...

 ### Usage